GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 .. admonition:: Technical Information

-  This animation was created from 360 images (or frames), each frame rotating by 1 degree in the central longitude of the map, and is displayed at 24 fps.
+  This animation was created using 360 images (or frames), with each frame representing a 1-degree rotation in the central longitude of the map, displayed at 24 fps.

-2.1.
-Goals of the Tutorial
-==========================

-- Explain the most important aspects of using the :gmt-module:`movie` module which include:

-  - What is GMT movie
-  - How to set the Canvas (-C)
-  - What are and how to use the movie parameters
-  - How to set the number of Frames (-T)

-To create an animation, follow these step-by-step instructions:
+To create the animation, I follow these four steps:

 #.
 Make first image
 #.
 Make master frame with gmt movie
 #.
 Make draft animation
 #.
 Make full animation

+2.1.
+Goals of the Tutorial
+==========================

+- Explain the most important aspects of using the :gmt-module:`movie` module which include:

+  - What is :gmt-module:`movie`
+  - How to set the Canvas (-C)
+  - What are and how to use the movie parameters
+  - How to set the number of Frames (-T)

 2.2.
 Make first image
 ======================